Localized Debiased Machine Learning: Efficient Inference on Quantile Treatment Effects and Beyond: Estimating Equations with Incomplete Data

-In this section, we apply our method and theory to the problem of general estimating equations with incomplete data presented in \cref{sec: estimating equation example}, which subsumes the estimation of QTEs, quantile of potential outcomes, CVaR treatment effect, CVaR of potential outcomes, expectile treatment effect, and expectile of potential outcomes.
-And, as motivated in \cref{sec: ex qte}, in this problem there is a very natural initial estimator: the IPW estimator.
-As we will show, the LDML estimate for this problem using the IPW initial estimator can be computed using just blackbox algorithms for regression (possibly, binary), which is the standard supervised learning task in machine learning.
-And, under lax conditions, the estimate is also \emph{efficient}, asymptotically normal, and amenable to inference.
+In this section, we apply our method and theory to general estimating equations with incomplete data presented in \cref{eq: est-eq-causal-complete-case}, which subsumes the estimation of QTEs, quantile of potential outcomes, CVaR treatment effect, CVaR of potential outcomes, expectile treatment effect, and expectile of potential outcomes.
+We will proceed to further specialize these results to quantile and CVaR estimation, deferring the case of expectiles to the appendix (\cref{sec: expectiles}).
+We also defer the case of using IVs to estimate the solution to \emph{local} estimating equations, such as those that describe the LQTE, to appendix (\cref{sec: IV}).

+As motivated in \cref{sec: ex qte}, under unconfoundedness, there is a very natural initial estimator: the IPW estimator.
+As we will show, the LDML estimate for this problem using the IPW initial estimator can be computed using just blackbox algorithms for (possibly binary) regression, which is the standard supervised learning task in machine learning.
+And, under lax conditions, the estimate is efficient, asymptotically normal, and amenable to inference.